Yogi (2009 Tamil film): Production

 Yogi is the debut for Ameer in a leading role.
 He chose Subramaniam Siva to direct the film after being impressed by the director's work in Thiruda Thirudi (2003).
 Ameer, seeking to achieve the physique of a coolie, went on a specific diet by eating only chapati and eggs, avoiding biryani and having to eat only within 45 minutes of completing his workout.
-Priyamani, who starred in Ameer's directorial venture Paruthiveeran (2007), was the first choice to play the female lead but refused, and the role went to Madhumitha.
+A number of actresses were approached to play the female lead but refused, and the role went to Madhumitha.
 Lyricist Snehan made his acting debut in the film.
 Journalist Devaraj played a prominent role, while 20 newcomers were to make their debut in the film, including two real-life slum dwellers, who would play Ameer's friends.

 Filming began in mid-November 2007 and was completed by mid-July 2009.
 Since the story revolves around a slum dweller in an urban slum, shooting was mainly held around slum areas in Chennai as in Egmore, Saidapet, Chennai Central and Teynampet.
 Several fight scenes in the climax were shot at the terrace of Big Bazaar in Vadapalani, at Ennore and a house in Besant Nagar.
 Ameer was injured while filming a stunt sequence, where he had to jump from 40 meter high and sustained fracture in his right hand.